 The fight against depression is mostly mental.
 To win it, you must change the way you think.
 Depression makes your mind to think of worst possible conclusions.
 The best way to retort it is logic.
-It will take practise to believe in yourself.
+It will take practice to believe in yourself.
 Beat back those negative thoughts when you feel you are the most worthless person on this planet; beat them before they get out of control.

-Although, it is difficult to sleep while you are depressed nut not taking enough sleep makes the condition worse.
+Although, it is difficult to sleep while you are depressed but not taking enough sleep makes the condition worse.
 Try making some changes to your lifestyle- go to bed and get up at a fixed time daily.
 Remove computer or TV from your bedroom- these are mere distractions.

 Push yourself to do something new- volunteer at an animal rescue NGO, learn a new language, take bakery classes.
-When we do something new, the levels of dopamine which is associated with pleasure, enjoyment, and learning, alter in our mind.
+When we do something new, the levels of dopamine which is associated with pleasure, enjoyment, and learning, alter our mind.

 If nothing seems fun anymore, keep trying to have fun anyways.
 Using a combination of high doses of fun, bright lights or nature exposure, the right kind of exercise, and diet, you can help fight mild depression and optimize your mental performance.